bids-standard/bids-specification/src/appendices/hed.md

   "HEDVersion": "score_1.1.0"
 }
 ```
-The corresponding anotations in the dataset uses tags from the
+The corresponding annotations in the dataset use tags from the
 HED-SCORE library schema (`Eye-blink-artifact` and `Seizure-PNES`) and from the standard HED (`Data-feature`)
 as follows: